Z-channel (information theory)

-In coding theory and information theory, a Z-channel (binary asymmetric channel) is a communications channel used to model the behaviour of some data storage systems.
+A Z-channel or binary asymmetric channel is a communications channel model used in coding theory and information theory to represent certain data storage systems.
+In a Z-channel, 0 bits are always transmitted correctly, but 1 bits may be corrupted and received as 0s with some probability.

+This asymmetric error pattern, where errors only occur in one direction (1→0 but never 0→1), makes Z-channels particularly relevant for modeling storage technologies with intrinsic recording asymmetries.
+For example, in some flash memory systems, stored 1s may degrade over time and be read as 0s, but stored 0s remain stable.

 Definition

 A Z-channel is a channel with binary input and binary output, where each 0 bit is transmitted correctly, but each 1 bit has probability p of being transmitted incorrectly as a 0, and probability 1–p of being transmitted correctly as a 1.
 In other words, if X and Y are the random variables describing the probability distributions of the input and the output of the channel, respectively, then the crossovers of the channel are characterized by the conditional probabilities:

 Capacity

 The channel capacity $\mathsf{cap}(\mathbb{Z})$ of the Z-channel $\mathbb{Z}$ with the crossover 1 → 0 probability p, when the input random variable X is distributed according to the Bernoulli distribution with probability $\alpha$ for the occurrence of 0, is given by the following equation:

 where $\mathsf{s}(p) = \frac{\mathsf{H}(p)}{1-p}$ for the binary entropy function $\mathsf{H}(\cdot)$.

 This capacity is obtained when the input variable X has Bernoulli distribution with probability $\alpha$ of having value 0 and $1-\alpha$ of value 1, where: